UNIONS: The impact of systematic errors on weak-lensing peak counts: Impact of uncertainty and systematic effects on cosmological parameters

 Baryonic feedback has a significant impact on the best-fit parameters. $\Omega_\textrm{m}$ and $A_\textrm{s}$ are shifted to higher values with increasing baryonic modifications.
-For example, $\Omega_\textrm{m}$ shifts of $+0.027$ which corresponds to $+0.5 \sigma$ when the fiducial goes from DM only to LowAGN correction. \cite{li2019} found that it is the high SNR peaks that dominate the constraints and in Fig.~\ref{fig:reprod_coulton} we see that the number of high peaks is suppressed by the baryonic feedback.
-This results in a shift towards higher values in $\Omega_\textrm{m}$, compensating for the suppression of peaks for SNR>3.
+For example, $\Omega_\textrm{m}$ shifts by $+0.027,$ which corresponds to $+0.5 \sigma$ when the fiducial goes from dark-matter-only to LowAGN correction. \citet{li2019} found that it is the high S/N peaks that dominate the constraints and in Fig.~\ref{fig:reprod_coulton} we see that the number of high peaks is suppressed by the baryonic feedback.
+This results in a shift toward higher values in $\Omega_\textrm{m}$, compensating for the suppression of peaks for S/N>3.
 We also see that the strength of the feedback is not as important as just taking it into account.